-New measurement science and industry standards are needed to enable building systems and consumers to interact with a future “smart grid,” which supports the national goal to modernize the electric system by making it more robust and reliable.
-In the United States, commercial and residential buildings consume 72% of all electricity.
+Developing a next generation "smart grid" requires new measurement science and industry standards that enable homes and buildings to interact with the grid.
+In the United States, commercial and residential buildings consume 72 % of all electricity.
 As building-scale renewable energy systems become more common, buildings will increasingly become generators of electricity as well as consumers.
 Future electric vehicles will be charged through plug-in connections managed by home and building automation systems.
 Utility-scale renewable generation systems will require responsive loads to match the fluctuations caused by varying wind and solar conditions.
 Consumers will need access to their own energy consumption data to make informed decisions about their energy consuming habits.
 For all these reasons, integration of building systems with the grid is a critical part of the stability and success of the smart grid.

 What is the new technical idea?
 The new technical idea is to integrate homes and buildings into the next generation "smart grid" by developing the technical basis for standards governing real-time pricing, distributed energy resources (DER) (including demand response (DR), distributed generation, and energy storage), electric vehicle charging control, and consumer access to energy usage information.
 This project will develop information models, data representation methods, and communication protocols to enable these activities, working with industry stakeholders to analyze use cases and develop approaches that can be adopted through consensus standards.
 In addition, this project will perform research into novel facility control methodologies based on DER availability, electricity price, and local markets, with testing in a simulation environment, in the NIST Virtual Cybernetic Building Testbed (VCBT), and in the NIST Net Zero Energy Residential Test Facility (NZERF).